No new coronavirus deaths at Norfolk hospitals

 No new coronavirus deaths have been reported at Norfolk’s three main hospitals.

-The latest announcement means no patients have died from Covid-19 at the Queen Elizabeth Hospital in King’s Lynn since May 30 and there have been no deaths reported at the James Paget University Hospital in Gorleston for eight days.
+The latest announcement means no patients have died after testing positive for the virus at the Queen Elizabeth Hospital in King’s Lynn since May 30 and there have been no deaths reported at the James Paget University Hospital in Gorleston for eight days.

-The Norfolk and Norwich University Hospital had reported no new coronavirus fatalities for six days until yesterday when a man in his 80s died from the virus.
+It is the second consecutive day no new deaths have been reported at the Norfolk and Norwich University Hospital, which had previously reported no new coronavirus fatalities for six days until prior to June 9.

 To date, 382 coronavirus-related deaths have been reported in Norfolk’s three main hospitals, of which 123 have been at NNUH, 145 at QEH, and 114 at JPUH.